ibm-cloud-docs/solution-tutorials/configuring-IPSEC-VPN.md

 transfers, private workloads or administration of systems on the {{site.data.keyword.Bluemix_notm}}.
 A site-to-site Virtual Private Network (VPN) tunnel is the usual approach to securing connectivity between networks.

-{{site.data.keyword.Bluemix_notm}}provides a number of options for site-to-site data center connectivity, either using a VPN over the public internet or via a private dedicated network connection.
+{{site.data.keyword.Bluemix_notm}} provides a number of options for site-to-site data center connectivity, either using a VPN over the public internet or via a private dedicated network connection.

 See [IBM Cloud Direct Link]( https://console.bluemix.net/docs/infrastructure/direct-link/getting-started.html#get-started-with-ibm-cloud-direct-link)